andermev/ionic3test/README.md

   * Run command ionic lab to start device emulator
   * Run command ionic cordova build android
   * Create apk in route in your system

+# APK

+  * The apk is in the root of project
+  * The file name is android-debug.apk